 How to deal with absenteeism in the workplace

 It’s interesting that absenteeism in the workplace due to sickness has actually been on a downward trend for over two decades.
+That being said, senior personnel should know how to deal with absenteeism at work.
 Data from the Office for National Statistics (ONS) shows that;

 - In 1995, 7.2 days were lost through sickness absence per worker in the UK